-Out-of-home care agency caseworkers must advise FACS when they make the referral for mediation to Legal Aid.
+Out-of-home care agency caseworkers must advise DCJ when they make the referral for mediation to Legal Aid.
 They do this through their local Child and Family District Unit.
-They need to include the contact details of the relevant FACS officer on the Request For Mediation Form.
+They need to include the contact details of the relevant DCJ officer on the Request For Mediation Form.

 What happens if a party self-refers to Legal Aid for mediation?

 In any discussions around contact, out-of-home care agency caseworkers must advise all parties that they may self-refer a disagreement about contact to Legal Aid.